SiegeEngineers/aoe2map/README.md

 - When uploading a new version of a map, the `information` field is now also pre-filled with the text from the previous map version.

+- Descriptions of Collections may now also contain markdown formatting.

 ### 18.11.1

 - The mappack creator now allows to individually configure the probability for each map to be chosen.